-Figure 1 presents a graphical summary of the treatment effect t-statistics for long-term outcomes.
-This figure plots t-statistics for teenage and adult coefficients across all experiments for each gender (see rows marked "Teen" and "Adult" in Table 2).
-Each point corresponds to the t-statistic for a single outcome, and all outcomes have been recoded so that the positive direction always corresponds to a "better" outcome.
-The first column of points plots male t-statistics, and the second column plots female t-statistics.
-It is clear upon visual inspection that the distribution of female t-statistics is centered well above the distribution of male t-statistics, suggesting females accrue greater long-term benefits from these programs.
+Figure 1 presents a graphical summary of the treatment effect t statistics for long-term outcomes.
+This figure plots t statistics for teenage and adult coefficients across all experiments for each gender (see rows "Teen" and "Adult" in Table 2).
+Each point corresponds to the t statistic for a single outcome, and all outcomes have been recoded so that the positive direction always corresponds to a "better" outcome.
+The first column of points plots male t statistics, and the second column plots female t statistics.
+Visual inspection clearly shows that the distribution of male t statistics, suggesting that females accrue greater long-term benefits from these programs.

-The third column of points plots a set of t-statistics generated by randomly assigning treatment status to children and computing the corresponding t-statistics.
-This procedure guarantees that any significant "treatment effects" visible in the column are simply due to chance.
-The procedure is equivalent to sampling randomly from the t-distribution, except that it preserves the inherent correlation between t-statistics within each experiment.
+The third column of points plots a set of t statistics generated by randomly assigning treatment status to children and computing the corresponding t statistics.
+This procedure guarantees that any significant "treatment effects" visible in the column are due simply to chance.
+The procedure is equivalent to sampling randomly from the t distribution, except that it preserves the inherent correlation between t statistics within each experiment.

 The second and third columns are immediately distinguishable from each other, implying that females realize long-term benefits from these programs.
-Comparing the first and third columns, however, reveals that the distribution of male t-statistics is hard to distinguish from a draw of randomly generated t-statistics.
-The minimum value in the third column exceeds the minimum value in the first column, but the first column has more tstatistics clustered above 1.5.
-In both the first and third columns a case could be made for positive treatment effects by focusing on the set of outcomes near the top.
+Comparing the first and third columns, however, reveals that the distribution of male t statistics is difficult to distinguish from a draw of randomly generated t statistics.
+The minimum value in the third column exceeds the minimum value in the first column, but the first column has more t statistics clustered above 1.5.
+In both the first and third columns, a case for positive treatment effects could be made by focusing on the set of outcomes near the top.
 This fact highlights the importance of correcting for multiple inference.